paypal/TLS-update/README.md

 All Android app developers will want to make sure their code and PayPal SDK provide explicit support for TLSv1.2.
 Apps should be tested on Android 4.1-4.4 (API 16-19) devices to verify correct implementation.

 After the TLSv1.2 upgrade, native app support for user devices older than API 16 (Android 4.1 "Jelly Bean") will not be available.
-Fortunately, as of January 4, 2016, [Google reports less than 5.9% of devices accessing the Play store are API 15 or earlier](http://developer.android.com/about/dashboards/index.html#Platform).
+Fortunately, as of February 1, 2016, [Google reports less than 5.3% of devices accessing the Play store are API 15 or earlier](http://developer.android.com/about/dashboards/index.html#Platform).

 Users of the PayPal SDK should simply update to the latest version.
 Outside the SDK, we've provided [an example Android app](android/) to illustrate how to support TLSv1.2.